mrcore5/auth/README.md

 Because auth.attempt fires before actual login, this is the best place to intercept the request before it is attempted.
-If you cannot override the auth system from these events, then just make your own Auth module and use that one instead of Mrcore\Modules\Auth.
+If you cannot override the auth system from these events, then just make your own Auth module and use that one instead of Mrcore\Auth.

 ## Contributing